unparalleled-js/docs-1/workbot-for-teams/workbot-latebinding.md

 *Viewing your personal connections*

 # Disconnecting or deleting your personal connections
-You can choose disconnect or delete your personal connections by selecting the connection in the picklist and clicking **Disconnect** or **Delete**.
+You can choose to disconnect or delete your personal connections by selecting the connection in the picklist and clicking **Disconnect** or **Delete**.